 Our 22,600 engineers, scientists, software developers, technologists, and consultants live to solve problems that matter.
 We’re proud of the diversity throughout our organization, from our most junior ranks to our board of directors and leadership team.

 I work with clients tackling some of the country’s most critical issues—terrorist activities, drug interdiction, even driverless vehicles in commercial spaces.
 I think the most relevant issues facing the country today are ones that we are at the heart of.

-To help solve these challenges, I harness the full power of the firm leading the Justice, Homeland Security and Transportation account, rallying resources from across Booz Allen to develop creative and transformative solutions.
+To help solve these challenges, I harness the full power of the firm leading the Justice, Homeland Security, and Transportation business, rallying resources from across Booz Allen to develop creative and transformative solutions.
 That requires being open to new ideas and making the most of talented resources.

 I come to work every day with people who are working together for a higher purpose.
 It is a powerful motivator.

-Executive Vice President Fred Blackburn leads our Justice, Homeland Security, and Transportation account.
+Fred Blackburn leads our Justice, Homeland Security, and Transportation business.
 Prior to that, Fred led both the analytics and predictive intelligence business areas for commercial, civil, defense, and security clients.